pi-hole/docs/docs/ftldns/database.md

-Pi-hole *FTL*DNS uses the well-known relational database management system SQLite3 it's long-term storage of query data.
-In contrast to many other database management solutions, *FTL*DNS does not need a server database engine as the database engine is directly embeeded in *FTL*DNS.
-It seems an obvious choice as tt is probably the most widely deployed database engine - it is used today by several widespread browsers, operating systems, and embedded systems (such as mobile phones), among others.
-Hence, it is rich in supported platform and offered features.
+Pi-hole *FTL*DNS uses the well-known relational database management system SQLite3 as it's long-term storage of query data.
+In contrast to many other database management solutions, *FTL*DNS does not need a server database engine as the database engine is directly embedded in *FTL*DNS.
+It seems an obvious choice as it is probably the most widely deployed database engine - it is used today by several widespread web browsers, operating systems, and embedded systems (such as mobile phones), among others.
+Hence, it is rich in supported platforms and offered features.
 SQLite implements most of the SQL-92 standard for SQL and can be used for high-level queries.

-We update the database file periodically and on exit of *FTL*DNS (triggered e.g. by a `service restart`).
+We update the database file periodically and on exit of *FTL*DNS (triggered e.g. by a `service pihole-FTL restart`).
 The updating frequency can be controlled by the parameter [`DBINTERVAL`](configfile.md#dbinterval) and defaults to once per minute.
-We think this value is a good compromise between SD card load due to writing and protection against data losses due to power failure events. *FTL*DNS needs the database to populate its internal history of the most recent 24 hours.
+We think this interval is sufficient to protect against data losses due to power failure events. *FTL*DNS needs the database to populate its internal history of the most recent 24 hours.
 If the database is disabled, *FTL*DNS will show an empty query history after a restart.

 The location of the database can be configures by the config parameter [`DBFILE`](configfile.md#dbfile).
 It defaults to `/etc/pihole/pihole-FTL.db`.
-If the given files does not exist, *FTL*DNS will create a new file.
+If the given file does not exist, *FTL*DNS will create a new (empty) database file.

 You can split your long-term database by periodically rotating the database file (do this only when `pihole-FTL` is *not* running).
 The individual database contents can easily be merged when required.
 This could be implemented by running a monthly `cron` job such as: